But God is Faithful!

 I read about a pastor in upstate New York who was diagnosed with cancer in his early 30s.
 After extensive treatment, the doctors told him there was nothing else they could do.
 So they sent him home to spend his remaining months with this family.
 They also said he could preach as long as he felt able to do so.

-On his first sermon after his treatment, the pastor spoke on Romans 5:8, concentrating on the little word “yet,” as in “While we were yet sinners, Christ died for us.”
+In his first sermon after his treatment, the pastor spoke on Romans 5:8, concentrating on the little word “yet” as in “While we were yet sinners, Christ died for us.”
 All his life, he had used that text to preach the gospel to the lost, but now, in his dying days, he was preaching it to himself.

 Time was not on his side

 It’s a sobering thing to die young because no one expects that to happen.
 The pastor said he had always thought he had 30 or 40 or even 50 more years to live.
-That meant he had plenty of time to get rid of his bad habits, to heal any broken relationships, and to grow in his walk with God.
+That meant he had plenty of time to eliminate his bad habits, heal broken relationships, and grow in his walk with God.
 But now there wasn’t enough time.
-Slowly the truth broke through.
+Slowly, the truth broke through.
 He wouldn’t have enough time to get better.
 He would have to face the Lord with all his faults and flaws, with those bad habits still there and with some relationships not healed.

 Time was not on his side.